karadimou-mar/search_movie_app/README.md

-# Foobar

-A Movie Search Engine with REST API, Retrofit2, Kotlin.
+#A Movie Search Engine with REST API, Retrofit2, Kotlin.

 ## About